• Comparison: DIY pon versus premixed options

 There’s been a lot of folks looking for DIY options given that Lechuza is once again out of stock as they periodically are.
-I thought it would be helpful to bring together information on making your own pon, including a cost comparison with links to products (no affiliate links).
-All product links are U.S.-specific so keep that in mind.
+This page is meant to bring together information on making your own pon, including various comparisons as far as make up, size, cost, fertilizer, etc. I also include links below to products mentioned (no affiliate links).
+All products linkes are U.S.-specific.
 The cost comparison is also anchored in the U.S. market at this moment in time (subject to change with price fluctuations and availability based on location).

-My recipe: The exact proportions aren’t super important but what I use is.
-A “part” can be any unit of measure you’d like to use but for me, I have a scoop like this and one scoop = 1 part:
+The exact proportions aren’t super important but for those looking for a guide, this is what I use.
+A “part” as referenced below can be any unit of measure you’d like to use (a cup or even some random container).
+For me, that tends to be a media/soil scoop like this.
+One scoop = 1 part:

 • 4 parts pumice